 • You need not give a complete list of all targets and their coordinates in your Phase I proposal.
 However, you must specify the number of targets, and unambiguously identify the targets (e.g., reference to target lists in papers, or give a detailed description of the target characteristics).
 SNAP exposures may not be used for targets of opportunity (see also Section 4.1.2).

-• In the ‘Observation Summary’ section of the proposal (see Section 8.16) you should provide a typical example of a Snapshot exposure.
+• In the ‘Observation Summary’ section of the proposal (see Section 8.16) you should provide a typical example of a SNAP exposure.

 • SNAP observations should not be proposed with any special scheduling constraints (e.g., CVZ or telescope orientation requirements).
 However, the special requirement BETWEEN may be used in the Phase II Program in some circumstances; for details see the SNAP User Information Report.

 • SNAP Programs may not contain identical observations of the same source in different visits, unless there is a scientific motivation for obtaining observations of the same source at different times (e.g., monitoring or follow-up observations).
-In the latter case, multiple identical visits of the same source may be requested; they should be counted as multiple targets (e.g., 10 different Snapshot visits of the same galaxy count as 10 targets).
-Due to the nature of Snapshot programs, repeated observations are not guaranteed.
+In the latter case, multiple identical visits of the same source may be requested; they should be counted as multiple targets (e.g., 10 different SNAP visits of the same galaxy count as 10 targets).
+Due to the nature of SNAPs, repeated observations are not guaranteed.

-• Spectroscopic COS and STIS/MAMA SNAPs (other than those using the NUV-PRISM) are allowed, but the total number of targets accepted from all SNAP programs for COS and STIS/MAMA will be limited to 150.
-Imaging and moving target SNAPs with COS or STIS/MAMA modes are not allowed, due to the target and field bright-object checking requirements.
+• The number of spectroscopic COS and STIS/MAMA SNAPs (other than those using the NUV-PRISM) is limited to 150, due to the target and field bright-object checking requirements.
+For the same reason, imaging and moving target SNAPs with COS or STIS/MAMA modes are not allowed.
 Variable STIS/MAMA and COS SNAP targets must have well-defined MAXIMUM UV fluxes, which will be used for the bright-object checking.
-There are no restrictions on the numbers or variability of proposed STIS/CCD Snapshot targets, which do not require bright-object checking and have a higher expected completion rate since they are not restricted to SAA-free orbits.
-Thus, use of the CCD NUV configurations should be considered instead of the MAMA NUV.
+There are no restrictions on the numbers or variability of proposed STIS/CCD SNAP targets, which do not require bright-object checking and have a higher expected completion rate since they are not restricted to SAA-free orbits.
+Thus, use of the CCD NUV configurations should be considered instead of the MAMA NUV when possible.

-• In addition, STIS/MAMA SNAP proposals should be limited to one or a few straightforward configurations.
+• STIS/MAMA SNAP Proposals should be limited to one or a few straightforward configurations.
 Specifically, use of the NDQ filters is not allowed.
-Use of the 0.2x0.2 echelle aperture is recommended for first-order programs without a scientific long-slit requirement, in order to expedite the field screening process.
-Excessively complex STIS/MAMA Snapshot targets, fields, or instrumental configurations may not be implemented in Phase II because of the limited resources available for bright-object checking, combined with the relatively low expected completion rate; if you are in doubt on this issue, contact the STScI Help Desk (see Section 1.5).
+Use of the 0.2x0.2 echelle aperture is recommended for first-order programs without a scientific long-slit requirement, in order to expedite the field-screening process.
+Excessively complex STIS/MAMA SNAP targets, fields, or instrumental configurations may not be implemented in Phase II because of the limited resources available for bright-object checking, combined with the relatively low expected completion rate; if you are in doubt on this issue, contact the STScI Help Desk (see Section 1.5).